A simple concept

 They are governed by independent volunteer trustees that steward the growth of the fund, or endowment, to benefit the community in perpetuity.

-Community Foundations work in partnership with donors, local organisations and community leaders to strengthen communities and increase opportunities.
+Community Foundations work in partnership with donors, local organisations and the community to strengthen communities and increase opportunities.

 They are uniquely placed to understand and respond to the immediate and long term needs of the community.